BogdanCatalin-Iacob/bogdan-portfolio/README.md

 # Bogdan Iacob
 This portfolio is made solely to showcase some of my work as Software developer

+## Design

+-   ### Typography
+    -   Font used for the Headings: 'Playfair Display' with 'Georgia' as fallback (serif)
+    -   Font used for all the other elements: 'Quicksand' with 'Arial' as fallback (sans-serif)

 ## Technologies
 -   HTML
 -   CSS